Allegion PLC Stock Analysis: Company Deep Dive Using DCF, Lynch & Screener

 • Connected Products and Solutions: Allegion is expanding into internet-connected security devices that integrate with building management and IoT systems.

 Allegion operates over 30 brands, such as Schlage, LCN, and Von Duprin, ensuring a broad reach across various market segments.
-Its products are essential components in constructing secure facilities and complying with safety regulations, making the company critical in today’s increasingly security-conscious world.

 Financial Health and Capital Allocation